-- 1578 Anyone who makes a report required by this section or 1579 who testifies or participates in any judicial proceedings arising from the report or who participates in a required investigation or 1580 1581 evaluation shall be presumed to be acting in good faith and in so 1582 doing shall be immune from liability, civil or criminal, that 1583 might otherwise be incurred or imposed.
-However, the immunity 1584 provided under this subsection shall not apply to any suspect or 1585 perpetrator of any abuse, neglect or exploitation. - (5) A person who intentionally makes a false report under the provisions of this section may be found liable in a civil suit for any actual damages suffered by the person or persons so reported and for any punitive damages set by the court or jury. - The Executive Director of the Department of Human 1590 (6) 1591 Services shall establish a statewide central register of reports 1592 made pursuant to this section.
-The central register shall be 1593 capable of receiving reports of vulnerable persons in need of 1594 protective services seven (7) days a week, twenty-four (24) hours 1595 a day.
-To effectuate this purpose, the executive director shall 1596 establish a single toll-free statewide phone number that all 1597 persons may use to report vulnerable persons in need of protective 1598 services, and that all persons authorized by subsection (7) of 1599 this section may use for determining the existence of prior 1600 reports in order to evaluate the condition or circumstances of the 1601 vulnerable person before them.
+1587 the provisions of this section may be found liable in a civil suit

+1590 The Executive Director of the Department of Human 1591 Services shall establish a statewide central register of reports 1592 made pursuant to this section.
+The central register shall be 1593 capable of receiving reports of vulnerable persons in need of 1594 protective services seven (7) days a week, twenty-four (24) hours 1595 To effectuate this purpose, the executive director shall 1596 establish a single toll-free statewide phone number that all 1597 persons may use to report vulnerable persons in need of protective 1598 services, and that all persons authorized by subsection (7) of 1599 this section may use for determining the existence of prior 1600 reports in order to evaluate the condition or circumstances of the 1601 vulnerable person before them.
 Such oral reports and evidence of 1602 previous reports shall be transmitted to the appropriate county 1603 department of human services.
-The central register shall include,

-1604 but not be limited to, the following information: the name and 1605 identifying information of the individual reported, the county 1606 department of human services responsible for the investigation of 1607 each such report, the names, affiliations and purposes of any 1608 person requesting or receiving information which the executive 1609 director believes might be helpful in the furtherance of the purposes of this chapter, the name, address, birth date, social 1610 1611 security number of the perpetrator of abuse, neglect and/or 1612 exploitation, and the type of abuse, neglect and/or exploitation of which there was substantial evidence upon investigation of the 1613 1614 report.
-The central register shall inform the person making reports required under this section of his or her right to request 1615 1616 statements from the department as to what action is being taken, 1617 if anv.
+The central register shall include, 1604 but not be limited to, the following information: the name and 1605 identifying information of the individual reported, the county 1606 department of human services responsible for the investigation of 1607 each such report, the names, affiliations and purposes of any 1608 person requesting or receiving information which the executive 1609 director believes might be helpful in the furtherance of the purposes of this chapter, the name, address, birth date, social 1610 1611 security number of the perpetrator of abuse, neglect and/or exploitation, and the type of abuse, neglect and/or exploitation 1612 of which there was substantial evidence upon investigation of the report.
+The central register shall inform the person making reports required under this section of his or her right to request statements from the department as to what action is being taken, if any.

-Each person, business, organization or other entity, whether 1618 1619 public or private, operated for profit, operated for nonprofit or 1620 a voluntary unit of government not responsible for law enforcement providing care, supervision or treatment of vulnerable persons 1621 1622 shall conduct criminal history records checks on each new employee 1623 of the entity who provides, and/or would provide direct patient 1624 care or services to adults or vulnerable persons, as provided in 1625 Section 43-11-13.
+Each person, business, organization or other entity, whether public or private, operated for profit, operated for nonprofit or a voluntary unit of government not responsible for law enforcement providing care, supervision or treatment of vulnerable persons shall conduct criminal history records checks on each new employee of the entity who provides, and/or would provide direct patient care or services to adults or vulnerable persons, as provided in Section 43-11-13.